MaxF12/ietf-dorms-cluster/draft-ietf-mboned-cbacc.md

 If a CB node observes a higher data rate transmitted within any measurement window, it MAY circuit-break that flow immediately.

 In the terminology of {{RFC8084}}, the bitrate advertisement qualifies as an ingress meter.
+It should be noted, that unlike other CBs, the ingress meter does not actively measure any network traffic.
+It rather just requests the metadata provided by the sender.

 ### Circuit Breaker Node {#cb-node}

-A circuit breaker node (CB node) is a location in a network where the costraints of the network and the observations about active traffic are compared to the bitrate advertisement in order to make the decision loop about when and whether to perform the circuit breaking behavior.
+A circuit breaker node (CB node) is a location in a network where the constraints of the network and the observations about active traffic are compared to the bitrate advertisement in order to make the decision loop about when and whether to perform the circuit breaking behavior.
 In the terminology of {{RFC8084}}, the CB node qualifies as an egress meter.
+Unlike other CBs, the egress meter is located at the same location, e.g. router, as the ingress meter.
+This means that while it might seem that the reaction to the trigger function is applied to the egress, it is still simultaneously applied to the ingress.

 The CB node has access to several pieces of information that can be used as relevant egress metrics that may include: